pixyzehn/pixyzehn.com/pages/about.md

 <img src="../assets/mont-blanc.jpg" class="d-block mx-auto rounded" width="85%">

+{: align="center"}
-The view from the top of Mont Blanc where you can see tiny but sharp Matterhorn.
+_The view from the top of Mont Blanc where you can see tiny but sharp Matterhorn._